peter279k/struct/README.md

 $pizza = new Pizza($settings);
 ```

-### Database example
+### Using a struct for database queries

-You can create strong typed datasets like this:
+You can query more strongly typed results like this:

 ```php
 $pdo = new PDO('sqlite::memory:');